Employment Law was a key feature of Labour’s manifesto, with their Plan to Make Work Pay promising sweeping reforms.

 Introducing measures to modernise Trade Union laws.

 The government has committed to thorough consultations around the reforms, with input from businesses, workers and trade unions.
 The government intends to amend the bill during its passage to reflect the outcome of these consultations.
+Some consultations have taken place, with the government now considering the feedback.

 Equality (Race and Disability) Bill